yanivnizan/knowledge-base/src/documents/docs/platforms/unity/Levelup_Model.html.md

 ###**ScheduleGate**

 A specific type of `Gate` that has a schedule that defines when the `Gate` can be opened.
-The `Gate` opens once the player tries to open it in the time frame of the defined schedule.
+The `Gate` opens once the player tries to open it within the time frame of the defined schedule.

 **A `ScheduleGate` contains the following elements:**

-- `Schedule` - The `Schedule` that defines when this `Gate` can be unlocked.
+- `Schedule` - The `Schedule` that defines when this `Gate` can be opened.

 <br>
 ####**HOW TO DEFINE**